shadybraden/homelab/docker/README.md

 # How to use this repo:

 Clone this repo, then go to the docker folder.
 `cp env .env` now use .env as your actual env file.
+Run `chmod 600 .env` to secure it a bit more.
 Edit the `.env` file as needed, then run:
 `docker compose --env-file ../.env -v up -d`